 Tell us more about the idea behind the artwork for a single

 I’d thought for weeks how to best portray the act of overthinking.
 It’s a lonely endeavour, especially if you feel you have nobody to talk to about whatever it is that’s upsetting you.
-Curling up into a ball is how it feels to me, so I wanted to capture the essence of that, and I honestly couldn’t be more happy with the outcome.
+Curling up into a ball is how it feels to me, so I wanted to capture the essence of that, and I honestly couldn’t be happier with the outcome.

 Do you tend to overthink before or after making a decision?

 I’d say before.
 Before is usually worse too, because it actually changes your actions.
 This song isn’t a gimmick though, it’s a genuine realisation.
-I’m taking active steps to avoid overthinking, whether it be creating my own healthy distractions, or a general mindset shift–letting things happen and being open to any outcome.
+I’m taking active steps to avoid overthinking, whether it be creating my own healthy distractions, or a general mindset shift – letting things happen and being open to any outcome.
 Learning that life goes on regardless of what I do.

 When you are not singing, writing or recording, what do you like to focus on?